smcpeak/factorio-bulldozer-equipment/README.md

 equipment so that they will order a path to be cleared.
 The robots that do the actual clearing can be carried by the player, the RoboTanks, or both.
-It allows the formation to roll though virtually any obstacle, provided it has enough resources (cliff explosives and landfill), free space to store the trash, and armor and armament to deal with hostiles.
+It allows the formation to roll though virtually any obstacle, provided it has enough resources (cliff explosives and landfill) and armor and armament to deal with hostiles.

 Among other things, this equipment allows attacking while moving south with a RoboTank squad, which is otherwise nearly impossible to due the